Seddryck/NBi/_documentation/home.md

 So what is NBi, exactly?
 ------------------------
 NBi is a simple but powerful framework for testing BI solutions.
-It's designed for Microsoft Business Intelligence platform but it also (partially) supports other platforms.
-Its scope includes relational databases, olap/cubes databases, etls and reports.
+It was initially designed for Microsoft Business Intelligence platform but it's now supporting other platforms such as MySQL, PostgreSQL or Mondrian.
+Its scope includes relational databases, olap/cubes databases, etls and reports and with the upcoming releases NoSQL databases such as Neo4j, MongoDB or DocumentDB (through the REST API).

 How does it work?
 -----------------